Unemployment set to rise further

-LONDON Unemployment in Britain is likely to rise further as job losses, particularly in the public sector, outpace hiring, a survey showed on Monday.
+LONDON Unemployment is likely to rise further as job losses, particularly in the public sector, outpace hiring, a survey showed on Monday.

 The quarterly poll of more than 1,000 private, public and voluntary organisations by the Chartered Institute of Personnel and Development (CIPD) showed that employers in all three sectors intended to add fewer jobs but also make fewer cuts than in recent quarters.